AlexanderR18/MultithreadedEntropy/README.md

 # MultithreadedEntropy
 Calculates the entropy each scheduling instance in a multiprocessor system where are multiple tasks being executed by the processor represented by letters A,B,C,... and the time instant that they are executed at represented by an integer value.
+The program runs as a multithreaded solution calculating each CPU's entropy concurrently and then prints the entropy at each scheduling instance.